Astorga to Molinaseca - Over the hills and faraway

 Yesterday morning, I farewelled the albergue kitchen in Astorga - without breakfast (my fault 🙄),

-and sort guidance from the writing on the wall
+and a little further up the street, found some guidance from the writing on the wall.

 and the local bishop - who was a little cagey,